-- Starting line in Squaw Valley;
+- Starting line in Olympic Valley;

 - Only those aid stations on the WSER course that are open to runners’ crews.
-Areas/aid stations that are open to media access, therefore, are: Squaw Valley start; Duncan Canyon; Robinson Flat; Dusty Corners; Michigan Bluff; Foresthill; Rucky Chucky (near); Green Gate; Pointed Rocks; No Hands; Robie Point; Placer High School finish.
+Areas/aid stations that are open to media access, therefore, are: Olympic Valley start; Duncan Canyon; Robinson Flat; Dusty Corners; Michigan Bluff; Foresthill; Rucky Chucky (near); Green Gate; Pointed Rocks; No Hands; Robie Point; Placer High School finish.
 Please note: Due to space limitations and safety considerations both at the start line in Squaw Valley and finish line at Placer High School, media must check in with start/finish line managers at both locations and follow directions regarding camera placement locations.
 Failure to comply with this request will result in immediate expulsion from the area and loss of future credential privileges.